 4. Description of the existing physiochemical and geological oceanography

-Give a detailed account of knowledge of the oceanographic (physical, chemical and geological) conditions at the stie and impact area, which should include information from a thorough literature review as well as from on-site studies.
-The Guidelines on baseline data collection shall guide the drafting of this section by providing information on the minimum amount of detail required for an acceptable baseline description.
-The account will provide the baseline description of the oceanographic conditions, including physical, chemical and geological oceanographic conditions, against which impacts will be measured and assessed.
-The detail in this section is based on the prior environmental risk assessment that will have identified the main impacts, and thus the elements that need to be measured and assessed in the environmental impact assessment.
+Give a detailed account of knowledge of the oceanographic (physical, chemical and geological) conditions at each mining the stie and impact area as well as Reference Zones, which should include information from a thorough literature review as well as from on-site studies in accordance with the Regulations and applicable Standard and taking into account the relevant Guidelines to be specified.
+The Guidelines on baseline data collection as updated from time to time by the Commission, shall guide the drafting of this section by providing information on the minimum amount of detail required for an acceptable baseline description.
+The account will provide the baseline description of the oceanographic conditions, including physical, chemical and geological oceanographic setting, including its spatial and temporal variability and temporal trends [conditions], against which impacts will be measured and assessed.
+The detail in this section is based on the prior environmental risk assessment carried out in line with the respective standard and guideline, that will have identified the main impacts, and thus the priority elements that need to be [] considered and assessed in the environmental impact assessment.

 4.1 Key messages